 - Non-small cell lung cancer (often abbreviated NSCLC) includes most other types of lung cancer and is found in the remaining 85 to 90 percent of patients.
 There are subcategories of NSCLC, the most common of which are adenocarcinoma, squamous cell carcinoma, and large cell carcinoma.

 The reason that small cell cancer is separated from non-small cell cancers is that small cell cancers behave differently and are treated differently than non-small cell cancers.
 Small cell cancer tends to be more aggressive and can spread quickly.

 STAGING NON-SMALL CELL LUNG CANCER

-Once lung cancer is diagnosed, the next step is to review its size, to determine its exact location and to find out if it has spread.
+Once lung cancer is diagnosed, the next step is to carefully measure the size of the tumor, to determine its exact location and to find out if it has spread.
 This process is called staging.
-Determining the stage of a lung cancer can be complicated because many features of the tumor are used at the same time.
+Determining the stage of a lung cancer can be complicated because many features of the tumor are used when the stage is assigned.
 The stage of non-small cell cancer is based on: